GBen1/CountMADescrow/README.md

 - To get a more accurate result it s advised to multiply the final result (number of madescrow found) by the reliability index.

 - You can verify manually if a madescrow is a real sale or a fake by checking on a block explorer for each madescrow found the block number of the madescrow creation and the block number of the madescrow release: if there are very few blocks between these transactions it s probably a fake/test madescrow.

- - The lifetime of a madescrow is a data which will be included in the reliability index in a future version to make it more accurate (in checking the global lifetime norm for the madescrows and in comparing it with the lifetime of the madescrows found).

 ![Screenshot](/IMG/reliability.png)